Bat Removal Safety Harbor

 Are bats protected in Florida?

-Bats are protected species in Florida and it is illegal to harm them and disturb their roosting sites.
-If you have bats living inside your house, it is best that you let professionals handle their removal.
+Florida bats are a protected species.
+It is illegal to hurt them or disturb their nesting areas.
+Professionals should be able to remove bats from your home.
 We can do an exclusion process to get rid of the bats without harming them.

 What is guano?